kramburley/PrimoFinder/README.md

 1.)
 Once promocode is detected and app sends an email.
 App shutsdown and user has to restart the program.

 2.)
 Once a new promo code is detected and used to send out email.
-Upon restarting program, will perform the same way until MiHoYo decides to change the status of promocode to 'NO'.
+Upon restarting program, will perform the same way until either MiHoYo decides to change the status of promocode to 'NO' OR user updates "usedCodes" list to include most recently used code.